Tommytutu/COP/README.md

 # NV_index_exchangeability
+[NV,violation_index_equal, violation_index_inequal]=NV_index_exchangeability(A), where A is the pairwise comparison matrix provided by the decision maker.
+This function aims to calculate the number of violations and indentify the pairwise comparisons violating the index-exchangeability.

 The main function of the code, called by the user, has the following parameters:

 pathdir - path to the directory containing the data file